pwenker/chessli2/README.md

 # Welcome to Chessli2 🏰

-[Chessli2](https://github.com/pwenker/chessli2) is your **always free** and **open-source** chess trainer 🛡️, designed to elevate your game by allowing you to analyze games, identify mistakes, and sharpen your tactics, all sourced directly from [lichess.org](https://lichess.org/).
+[chessli2](https://github.com/pwenker/chessli2) is your **always free** and **open-source** chess trainer 🛡️, designed to elevate your game by allowing you to analyze games, identify mistakes, and sharpen your tactics, all sourced directly from [lichess.org](https://lichess.org/).

 ## Why a second version?

-Incredibly, despite my prolonged absence, I continue to receive heartfelt 💌 thank you notes and eager requests for `chessli`.
+Incredibly, despite my prolonged absence, I continue to receive heartfelt 💌 thank you notes and eager requests for [chessli](https://github.com/pwenker/chessli).
-This overwhelming support has inspired me to develop a sleek new version of Chessli that not only squashes all those pesky bugs 🐛 but also introduces a user-friendly graphical interface.
+This overwhelming support has inspired me to develop a sleek new version of `chessli` that not only squashes all those pesky bugs 🐛 but also introduces a user-friendly graphical interface.
 This means no programming experience is required to dive in!

 ## Features 🌟